Samson and Delilah (opera): 20th and 21st century performance history

 Samson et Dalila became a consistent presence in the opera houses of Europe.
 By 1920, the Paris Opéra alone had given more than five hundred performances of the opera.
 In the decades after World War II, it was less often heard by European audiences; but since the 1980s it has regained much of its former Continental popularity.
-Recent European productions include performances at La Scala, Milan, in 2002 (Domingo and Borodina); the Royal Opera House, Covent Garden, in 2004 (Denyce Graves and José Cura) and again in 2022; the Royal Swedish Opera in 2008 (Anna Larsson and Lars Cleveman).
+Recent European productions include performances at La Scala, Milan, in 2002 (Domingo and Borodina); the Royal Opera House, Covent Garden, in 2004 (Denyce Graves and José Cura), 2022 (Elīna Garanča and SeokJong Baek) and again in 2026 (Aigul Akhmetshina and SeokJong Baek); the Royal Swedish Opera in 2008 (Anna Larsson and Lars Cleveman).
 On October 10, 2025, Samson et Dalila became the first opera premiere of the 106th season of the Slovak National Theatre (SND) in Bratislava.
 This iconic work of Saint-Saëns returned to Bratislava almost a century after its initial performance in 1927.
 Since then, the opera has been staged twice in Slovakia: in Košice in 1970 and again in 2019.

 Throughout its history, Samson et Dalila has served as a star vehicle for many singers.
 The role of Delilah is considered to be one of the great opera roles for the mezzo-soprano.